DorHarizi/FTP-RUDP-APP/README.md

 ## Conclusion

 Our file transfer system showcases the potential of combining traditional protocols with modern enhancements to achieve high efficiency and reliability in data transmission.
 By integrating RUDP, DHCP, and DNS into a cohesive system, we address the complexities of network communications, offering a streamlined solution for file transfers.

----

-Ensure to replace placeholder paths with actual links to your project's multimedia content to enrich the README.
-This comprehensive guide should give users a clear understanding of your project's purpose, functionality, and usage.